 I have tried nearly every putter under the sun in an effort to slash my scores and here is a list of the easiest putters to keep square.
 Let's say goodbye to missed putts for good.

-The original easy to hit putter
+The original easy to line up putter

 Guys who think they are bad putters usually suffer with poor feel or bad alignment.
 If you have issues with both of these things, then the Odyssey White Hot 2 Ball is made for you.
 These mallet putters have been helping golfers with their golf game for years and if you check the golf bags at your local course, you will be guaranteed to find a few in play.